34th Armoured Brigade (United Kingdom): Clarkeforce

 The strategic requirement now was to clear the Scheldt Estuary and get the port of Antwerp into use as an Allied supply base.
-As part of these operations, 49th (West Riding) Division was to attack towards Loenhout, and then unleash a mobile force to exploit the breakthrough and move up the main road to Wuustwezel in Operation Rebound.
-This mobile force was commanded by Brigadier W.S.
-Clarke of 34th Tank Brigade and named 'Clarkeforce'.

-Controlled by 34th Tank Bde's HQ, Clarkeforce consisted of Churchill tanks of 107th Regiment Royal Armoured Corps, with C Squadron carrying infantry of D Company, 1st Battalion, Leicestershire Regiment, accompanied by a troop of Achilles self-propelled 17-pounders from 248 Bty, 62nd (6th London) Anti-Tank Regiment, Royal Artillery, a troop of Churchill Crocodile flamethrowing tanks of the 1st Fife and Forfar Yeomanry and two sections of Royal Engineers.
-The field artillery support was provided by the 25-pounder guns of 191st (Hertfordshire and Essex Yeomanry) Field Regiment, Royal Artillery.
+The 49th (West Riding) Division was to attack towards Loenhout and then unleash a mobile force to exploit the breakthrough and move up the main road to Wuustwezel in Operation Rebound.
+This mobile force was commanded by Brigadier W. S. Clarke of 34th Tank Brigade and named 'Clarkeforce'.
+Controlled by the 34th Tank Bde HQ, Clarkeforce consisted of Churchill tanks of 107th Regiment Royal Armoured Corps, with C Squadron carrying infantry of D Company, 1st Battalion, Leicestershire Regiment, accompanied by a troop of Achilles self-propelled 17-pounders from 248 Bty, 62nd (6th London) Anti-Tank Regiment, Royal Artillery, a troop of Churchill Crocodile flame-throwing tanks of the 1st Fife and Forfar Yeomanry and two sections of Royal Engineers.
+The field artillery support was provided by the 25-pounder field guns of 191st (Hertfordshire and Essex Yeomanry) Field Regiment, Royal Artillery.